seancrowe/GraFxJourney_PublisherIntro/02_HTTP_API_And_Swagger/README.md

 Once `Explore` is pushed, all requests made in the swagger UI will have this API key attached to request.

 Let's not steal an API key from the BackOffice but instead generate our own...

+# Creating API Functions
+We took a look at Swagger, but eventually you are going to want to build out your own API library that will allow you to interface with the Publisher environment.

+We are going to create a few functions to get the hang of how to use the API, and then we will be asking you to create your own functions.

+In the git chapter folder, `02_HTTP_API_And_Swagger` you can find a completed `chiliBackOfficeInterface.js` with comments that explain each an every step.

+The functions we will build together are:
+- Generate API key to use in other API calls - `generateAPIKey`
+- Getting the resource tree level to see documents in a folder
+- Updating document variables
+- Creating PDF output using id and then using XML
+- Getting the finished task of a PDF output
+- Generating a preview of a document

+The functions you will be building on your own are:
+- Verifying an API key is still valid
+...

 ## Building a Generate API Key Function